 What are Stridor Breath Sounds?

-Stridor is a high-pitched lung sound created by airway obstruction and is mostly audible during inhalation but can also be heard during exhalation in patients with
+Stridor is a high-pitched lung sound that is typically created by an upper airway obstruction.
+It is mostly audible during inhalation but can also be heard during exhalation in patients with a

-Common causes of stridor are croup, pertussis, aspirations, epiglottis, choking, severe shock (anaphylactic shock), tonsillitis, laryngitis, lung cancer, deviated septum, and blood transfusion reactions.
+Other causes of stridor include croup, pertussis, aspiration, epiglottis, choking, severe anaphylactic shock, tonsillitis, laryngitis, lung cancer, deviated septum, and blood transfusion reactions.

 How to Perform Auscultation?